rohits1450/FINLYTICS-using-MERN-stack/README.md

-Finlytic - Expense Tracking App with AI Assistance Overview
+FINLYTICS - Expense Tracking App with AI Assistance
+Overview:
-Finlytic is a modern expense tracking application designed to simplify financial management.
+Finlytics is a modern expense tracking application designed to simplify financial management.
 Built using the MERN stack, the app integrates AI to provide personalized insights and suggestions, helping users make smarter financial decisions.

 Whether you're tracking daily expenses or planning for long-term goals, Finlytic ensures that your financial health is always a priority.

-Features
+Features:
 Expense Tracking: Record, categorize, and analyze your daily expenditures.

 AI Insights: Get AI-powered suggestions and trends based on your spending habits.